 From portraits to paintings and depiction of elaborate scenes from Hindu mythology, his sense of proportion, perspective, rendering of skin tones and the elaborate folds and texture of clothing, Ravi Varma was a cut above other artists.

-He traveled throughout India in search of subjects.
-He often modeled Hindu Goddesses on South Indian women, whom he considered beautiful.
+He travelled throughout India in search of subjects.
+He often modelled Hindu Goddesses on South Indian women, whom he considered beautiful.
 He had the vision and talent to render on canvas, realistic, human-like images of the deities.